p4lang/p4pi/docs/examples/traffic-filter/README.md

 ```
 You can also test UDP traffic with iperf, or use netcat for both cases.

-### Step 4 - Filling the blacklist
+### Step 4 - Filling the blocklist
-The next step is to launch P4Runtime shell, that is used to insert blacklist rules.
+The next step is to launch P4Runtime shell, that is used to insert blocklist rules.
 In the SSH terminal run:
 ```bash
 echo "Generating the required files for P4 runtime" p4c-bm2-ss --p4v 16 --p4runtime-file firewall.p4runtime --p4runtime-format text --toJSON firewall.json  ~/p4pi/t4p4s/examples/firewall.p4